Psychology labs

 Psychometrics lab

-With a capacity of up to ten people, the Psychometrics Lab is the ideal space for mass-testing of participants using appropriate psychometric tests.
-This lab is also used for the delivery of Qualtrics workshops where you can learn all about administering psychometric tests online.
+With a capacity of up to ten people, the Psychometrics Lab is the ideal space for you to mass-test participants using psychometric tests.
+You can also learn all about administering psychometric tests online through Qualtrics workshops here.